 If you get build errors showing that the AMQP.Net Lite NuGet package cannot be found (it has not been published as of this writing), you will need to build it yourself:

 Download or clone from http://amqpnetlite.codeplex.com

+Open the project in VS. You will likely be told that a number of items cannot be built.
+It’s safe to ignore this for now.

 Open Amqp.Net.nuspec for editing.
 To avoid errors when you build the ConnectTheDots solution, comment out or remove all <file> elements for platforms for which you don’t have tooling, that is, comment or delete all except for “bin\Release\Amqp.Net\*.*” in Amqp.Net.nuspec: